Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 ## Wrap up

-Hope this was helpful for understanding your strenghts and weaknesses.
+Hope this was helpful for understanding your strengths and weaknesses.
 Check this out for more on <a href="/blog/enneagram/enneagram-self-development" >self development and personal growth</a>.

 <div>
 <script type="application/ld+json">